Mini-Stef/MSFSM/Sources/MSFSM/MSFSM.docc/MSFSM.md

     static let heal = Event(label: .heal,   value: 0)   //  we don't care about the value }

-//  Define a character that has a health class Character: HasHealth, StateBinder {
+//  Define a protocol for the class that will be holding the health property.
+An instance of that class will be
-    var state: State?
+//  provided as parameter of transitions so the transition can modify the health value protocol HealthHolder: AnyObject {
-    var health: Int  = 100
+    var health: Int { get set }
 }

-let fsmStructure = FSMStructure<Character, Void, Event>()
+let fsmStructure = FSMStructure<State, HealthHolder, Event>()
     .initial(.alive)
-        .on(.hit)        { event,character,_ in
+        .on(.hit)        { event,_,healthHolder in
-            character.health -= event.value
+            healthHolder.health -= event.value
-            if character.health <= 0 {
+            if healthHolder.health <= 0 {
                 return .dead
             }
             return .alive
         }
-        .on(.heal)          { event,character,_ in
+        .on(.heal)          { event,_,healthHolder in
-            character.health += event.value
+            healthHolder.health += event.value
             return .alive
         }
     .state(.dead)
 ```

-See how we have defined a transition that can end up in one state or another, depending on the value of the event ?
+See how we have defined a transition that can end up in two different states (.alive and .dead), depending on the value contained of the event ?

 We will come back to the power of generics when we talk about hierarchical FSM later.